-From Success to Fall: (For Primo’s coup and early success, see Primo: coup and success)
+From Success to Fall: (For Primo’s coup and early success, see Primo: The Rise of a Dictator)

 Politically, Primo failed to create anything to replace the discredited gobierno de turno** system.
 The Union Patriotica (UP), the “apolitical” party created by him, was really no more than another political party, one decreed from above.